AttributionScanner: A Visual Analytics System for Model Validation with Metadata-Free Slice Finding: Case Studies

 While in this study, ML experts are aware that the model is likely biased by backgrounds --- using water (land) background to classify waterbirds (landbirds).
 However, such priori knowledge is hard to establish in real-world applications because of the scarcity of additional well-labeled metadata.
 And hence the experts assume such information is unknown and want to validate whether \systemname{} can make the potential model biases stand out by only utilizing the original images and the trained model.

 \textbf{$\bullet$ Does the model exhibit bias?} To answer this key question, experts start by investigating the underperformed slices.
 From the Slice Table (Fig.~\ref{fig:use_case_2}~\mybox{A}), they sort slices by ascending order of accuracy and select the worst-performed \textit{slice\_38}.
 The coordinated information provided by \mosaicname{} and model attribution heatmaps highlights a spurious correlation problem---the model uses water backgrounds to classify birds (Fig.~\ref{fig:case_2_insight}).
 The experts annotate this slice as ``spurious'', and \systemname{} automatically propagates this annotation.
 They verify the propagation correctness on neighborhood slices and annotate \textit{slice\_41} as ``spurious'' with ``water backgrounds'' (Fig.~\ref{fig:case_2_insight}).
 Moreover, the experts identify an underperformed \textit{slice\_32} that is not clustered with the current ones and is given a high Spuriousness possibility.
 They investigate it and verify that the model utilizes ``Spurious feature: land backgrounds'', to predict bird classes.
 Through the \mosaicname{} in the confusion matrix form (Fig.~\ref{fig:use_case_2}~\mybox{D}), they find such spurious correlations result in many false negatives (Fig.~\ref{fig:use_case_2}~\mybox{D1}), where the model uses land backgrounds to mistakenly predict many ``waterbirds'' as ``landbirds''.

+\textbf{$\bullet$ Is the detected bias prevalent across all slices?
+Why or why not?} ML experts are interested in determining whether the detected bias is pervasive throughout the dataset.